skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

        * \\(\text{left XOR output 2} = \text{MSB adder (left) input } B_2\ (pin\ 2)\\)
        * \\(\text{left XOR output 3} = \text{MSB adder (left) input } B_3\ (pin\ 15)\\)
        * \\(\text{left XOR output 4} = \text{MSB adder (left) input } B_4\ (pin\ 11)\\)
-  8. Connect enable hookup cable for the tri-state buffer
+  8. Connect enable jumper wire for the tri-state buffer
   9. Set the direction pin of the tri-state buffer high
   10. Connect the output of the tristate buffer of the ALU to the BUS
   11. Optional: hookup LEDs to the tristate buffer inputs of the ALU